Federal student loan consolidation allows borrowers to merge several federal student loans into one new loan, sometimes with a lower monthly payment.

 Yes!
 Borrowers should continue making payments on their existing loans until they are notified that the loans have been paid off through the consolidation process.
 Consolidation can take anywhere from 30 to 90 days.
 It’s important that borrowers don’t fall behind on their payments.
-Once the consolidation is complete, the servicer will send the borrower a new repayment schedule, with the new monthly payment amount, due date and payment address.
+Once the consolidation is complete, the servicer will send the borrower a new repayment schedule, with the new monthly payment amount, due date, and payment address.

 Consolidation can take anywhere from 30 to 90 days; in rare cases, it may take longer.
 The process involves the transmission and processing of payoff statements, called Loan Verification Certificates (LVCs), which can take time.

-Some borrowers are not eligible to consolidate their federal education loans because of a previous consolidation loan, but are locked into a high interest rate from several years ago.
+Some borrowers are not eligible to consolidate their federal student loans because of a previous consolidation loan, but are locked into a high interest rate from several years ago.
 There are a few options for a lower interest rate for these borrowers.
-The main drawback is these involve refinancing into something other than a federal consolidation loan, causing the borrower to lose the benefits of a federal education loan.
+The main drawback is these involve refinancing into something other than a federal consolidation loan, causing the borrower to lose the benefits of a federal student loan.
 These include: